bonsai-rx/docs/tutorials/acquisition.md

 - Create a grayscale video stream similar to _Exercise 2_.
 - Insert a `BackgroundSubtraction` transform.
 Set its `AdaptationRate` property to 1.
 - Insert a `Sum` operator.
 This operator will sum the values of all the pixels in the image.
 - Run the workflow, point the camera at a moving object and visualize the output of the `Sum` operator.
 Compare small movements to big movements.
-What happens to the signal when the object holds perfect still?
+What happens to the signal when the object holds perfectly still?
 - Right-click the `Sum` operator.
 Select the `Scalar` > `Val0` member from the context menu.

 > [!Note]